 Overview

-Remaining in good status throughout your stay should allow you to successfully travel in and out of the U.S. You will need to have your immigration document (Form I-20 or DS-2019) signed before you leave the U.S. on one of the International Student & Scholar Services (ISSS) Signature Days.
-You will also need a valid, unexpired visa to re-enter the U.S. unless you are traveling to Canada, Mexico or the adjacent islands for less than 30 days.
+Remaining in good status throughout your stay should assist in successfully traveling in and out of the U.S. You will need to have your immigration document (Form I-20 or DS-2019) signed before you leave the U.S. by one of the ISSS advisors.
+You will also need a valid, unexpired visa to re-enter the U.S. unless you are traveling to Canada, Mexico, or the adjacent islands for less than 30 days.
 Also keep in mind that a valid visa for entry into other foreign countries may be necessary.

 Items Needed for Re-entry to the U.S.